Verifiable Randomness Function (VRF)

 Request random words with Temporary Account (consumer)

 The request for random words using Temporary Account is very similar to request using Permanent Account.
-The only difference is that with a Temporary Account user has to send $KLAY together with call using value property.
+The only difference is that with a Temporary Account user has to send $KAIA together with call using value property.
 There are several checks that have to pass in order to successfully request for VRF.
 You can read about them in one of the previous subsections called Request random words.

 function requestRandomWords(